Effect-TS/effect/packages/schema/README.md

 ## Filters

-In the `@effect/schema/Schema` library, you can apply custom validation logic using _filters_.
+Using the `Schema.filter` function, developers can define custom validation logic that goes beyond basic type checks, allowing for in-depth control over the data conformity process.
+This function applies a predicate to data, and if the data fails the predicate's condition, a custom error message can be returned.

-You can define a custom validation check on any schema using the `filter` function.
-Here's a simple example:
+**Simple Validation Example**:

 ```ts
 import { Schema } from "@effect/schema"